codingforeveryone/READMEs/programmer-skills/start-to-develop-js.md

 alert(wave('Gabriel'))
 ```

-Maybe you adviced that we have forgotten some semicolons, don't worry I
+You might have noticed that we have forgotten some semicolons, don't worry I
 did it intentionally because Brackets will tell us our syntax errors.

 - Click on the warning button:

   ![brackets warning button](/images/brackets_warning_button.png)

-- Check our code errors:
+- Check code errors:

   ![code errors](/images/brackets_code_errors.png)

-- Modify or code to avoid those errors.
+- Modify code to avoid those errors.

 - Modify your html to make a reference to that JavaScript file, note that the Javascript file (in this case "myscript.js" should reside in the same folder as your html file: